 If you’re a keen runner or you’re looking to get started with running in order to improve your health and fitness, it’s important that you think about the health of your lungs and heart and how vaping may affect them when combined with cardio exercise.

+Vaping can have a much more positive effect on your cardio than smoking cigarettes.
 Vaping is often hailed as a less harmful choice than smoking when enjoying cardio activity thanks to the lack of tar production in the lungs.
-If you’re changing from smoking to vaping, some runners claim that the switch from tobacco to e liquid had a noticeable impact on their breathing; without the damage of smoking, lungs begin to regenerate as the tar is expunged which can increase your lung capacity.
+If you’re changing from smoking to vaping, some runners claim that the switch from tobacco to e-liquid had a noticeable impact on their breathing; without the damage of smoking, lungs begin to regenerate as the tar is expunged which can increase your lung capacity.

 Another improvement that many people claim to see as a result of switching from smoking to vaping is that systolic blood pressure declines.
 Systolic blood pressure is the measure of pressure on your arteries during the contraction of your heart muscle.
 Smoking dramatically increases this pressure.